AgoraIO/signaling-sdk-samples-ios/README.md

 # Signaling SDK for iOS/macOS reference app

-This app demonstrates the using [Agora's Signaling SDK](https://docs-beta.agora.io/en/signaling/get-started/get-started-sdk?platform=ios) for real-time communication in a SwiftUI app.
+This app demonstrates using the [Agora's Signaling SDK](https://docs-beta.agora.io/en/signaling/get-started/get-started-sdk?platform=ios) for real-time communication in a SwiftUI app.

-This example app is a robust and comprehensive documentation reference app for iOS and macOS, designed to enhance your productivity and understanding.
+The example app is a documentation reference for iOS and macOS, designed to enhance your productivity and understanding.
 It's built to be flexible, easily extensible, and beginner-friendly.

-To understand the contents better, you can go to [Agora's Documentation](https://docs.agora.io), which explains each example in more detail.
+> **Note:** :information_source: Please note that the code examples provided in this repository are for demonstration purposes only and are not officially supported by Agora.
+They may not reflect the latest best practices or updates in Agora's SDK.
+For the latest updates, please refer to [Agora's Official Documentation](https://docs.agora.io/en/signaling/overview/product-overview).

+Use these examples as a reference and modify them to suit your specific needs.

 - [Samples](#samples)
 - [Prerequisites](#prerequisites)